Lemon Frost™ Cape Fuchsia

 A striking variety featuring nodding pale yellow flowers above contrasting dark green foliage; very attractive to hummingbirds; a dense self supporting round shrub that can be treated as a tender perennial in colder areas

 Lemon Frost™ Cape Fuchsia features showy nodding lemon yellow trumpet-shaped flowers at the ends of the branches from late spring to late summer.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The serrated pointy leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Lemon Frost™ Cape Fuchsia is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.